The Late Show (1992 TV series): Introduction: Stand-up

 The show opened with a stand-up routine, usually by Martin and/or Molloy, but was sometimes opened by another of the hosts instead.

-The stand-up was often topical, usually focusing on the week's news, or it was about a topic of the host's choosing.
-(In one show, Santo talked about his family's highly ethnically styled home—which was eccentric even by their community's standards—for example, the sequence in question was complete with video clips of the house's odd exterior and interior.)
+The stand-up was often topical, usually focusing on the week's news, or it was about a topic of the host's choosing; for example, in one show Santo talked about his family's highly ethnically styled home — which was eccentric even by their community's standards — with the sequence in question complete with video clips of the house's odd exterior and interior.

 The Late Show News Headlines

 The Late Show News Headlines, presented by Gleisner, would blend the week's real news headlines with fake information and footage.
 For example, when covering the replacement of Japanese Prime Minister Kiichi Miyazawa, footage from an Asian bodybuilding competition was shown.
-The News Headlines would also feature interviews with newsmakers, most often played by Sitch in costume and prosthetics.
-Some of the better-known impersonations included H. Ross Perot, Jeff Kennett, John Hewson, Paul Keating, Imran Khan, Yasser Arafat, Gareth Evans and Desmond Tutu.

-(Sitch also appeared in other segments as Elton John among others.)
+The News Headlines would also feature interviews with newsmakers, most often played by Sitch in costume and prosthetics, and sometimes in blackface or brownface.
+Some of the better-known impersonations included H. Ross Perot, Jeff Kennett, John Hewson, Paul Keating, Imran Khan, Yasser Arafat, Gareth Evans and Desmond Tutu (Sitch also appeared in other segments as Elton John among others).

 Mick's Serve

 This would accompany the News Headlines, Molloy joining Gleisner at the News Desk as Gleisner would get Molloy to comment on a topical issue.
 This slowly escalated from discussing the issue with an ever calm Gleisner, to an irritated Molloy showing signs of annoyance with the issue, eventually Molloy would rant over the issue while becoming increasingly enraged.
 The skit would always end with Gleisner calling in Men in White Coats to douse Molloy and the News Desk with fire extinguishers.